 - Best Apple MacBook laptop for students: Apple MacBook Air 13in with M2 (2022)

 The new MacBook Air is probably the best MacBook ever made, and certainly one of the best options in the world right now.
-Its blisteringly powerful M2 processor will handle practically any task thrown at it with ease, including 4K video editing.
+Its blisteringly powerful M2 processor will handle practically any task thrown at it with ease.
+This includes 4K video editing.
 The fact that it’s a gorgeous bit of kit doesn’t hurt it either.
 Pricey, yes, but what MacBook isn’t?

 - Best mid-range laptop for students: Huawei MateBook D 16

-Huawei’s 16in laptop has the premium air of a MacBook about it, and offers plenty to like for the money, including Intel’s latest generation processors, complete with Xe graphics for casual gaming abilities.
+Huawei’s 16in laptop has the premium air of a MacBook about it.
+It offers plenty to like for the money, including Intel’s latest generation processors, complete with Xe graphics for casual gaming abilities.
 It’s got a crisp Full HD webcam too, for remote sessions and keeping in touch with family.

 - Best cheap Chromebook laptop for students: Asus Chromebook Spin 311

 At under £250 at the time of writing, new laptops from known manufacturers don’t come much cheaper than this.
-With an 11.6in screen, the Spin 311 can be carried around campus without dragging down bags, and its lightweight ChromeOS software is a perfect match for those who want to simply write essays, send emails, and stream content, with the occasional casual Android game thrown in for good measure.
+With an 11.6in screen, the Spin 311 can be carried around campus without dragging down bags.
+Its lightweight ChromeOS software is a perfect match for those who want to simply write essays, send emails, and stream content, with the occasional Android game thrown in for good measure.

 Our round-up of the best student laptops